Prashant-S29/Resume/README.md

 **March 2025 - Present**

-- Working as a full stack developer at SinonTechs, an Ahmedabad-based IT consultancy.
+- Working as a full stack developer at SinonTechs, a Ahmedabad-based IT consultancy.
 - Interacting with foreign clients and providing them with the best and most tailored web solutions.

 ### **Independent Freelancer – Full Stack Web Developer & Designer**